unfaiyted/faiyt-ags/README.md

    - Install ffmpeg for recording support
    - Check audio permissions for recording with sound
    - Ensure sufficient disk space for recordings

+7. **Critical Error: SwayNotificationCenter**
+   - You can kill swaync using `pkill swaync` and then try running the application again.

 ### Debug Mode